 Stay low maintenance, flexible and friendly.

-Be unfailingly optimistic in all situations.
+Be unfailingly optimistic in every situation.

 If you work on these traits consistently, you will become a person that naturally engages others, moving through social situations effortlessly.